ydahal1/ydahal1/jokes.md

-The urge to sing the Lion King song is just a whim away.
+Why did the melons plan a big wedding?
+Because they cantaloupe!

 [
-Fri Dec 26 00:30:42 UTC 2025
+Sat Dec 27 00:29:55 UTC 2025
  ]